3toe/BubbleSort/readme.md

-Some bootcamp exercises attempting to create a bubble sort algorithm from scratch.
+Some bootcamp exercises to create basic sorting algorithm from scratch.

 commit #1: Bubble Sort